 Applying to Academe

 Academe of the Oaks enrolls students who are interested in an active and dynamic learning environment.
-Students and their parents are encouraged to visit our campus and experience what makes Academe of the Oaks unique.
-We recommend you review our curriculum and then schedule a visit.
+Students and their parents are encouraged to attend an information session and learn what makes Academe of the Oaks unique.
+We recommend you review our curriculum and then schedule an information session.

 Common Statement From The Atlanta Area Association Of Independent Schools (AAAIS)

 We believe that families have the right to make enrollment choices among schools to which they have been accepted without undue influence or communication from those schools.
 For that reason it is the policy of AAAIS schools and their representatives to refrain from initiating contact or allowing campus visits of accepted students or their parents between the first date of the common acceptance period and the last day of decision.
 Families are encouraged, therefore, to attend Open Houses, complete campus visits, and participate in activities at schools in which they have interest in advance of the early April common acceptance.

 Would you like more information about applying?
 Complete this form and we’ll be in touch.